 We know you’ve been anxious to learn more about the NASM exam, so we’ll share with you this:

-We promise that after reading this article, you’ll gain insightful knowledge of the NASM-CPT exam, and sheer confidence in your ability to ace your NASM-CPT certification exam!
+After reading this article, we promise that you’ll gain insightful knowledge of the NASM-CPT exam and confidence in your ability to ace your NASM-CPT certification exam!

 NASM-CPT Exam Requirements